icemac/toll/doc/config.rst

 * ``precondition`` - do not run the command if the precondition is not met aka ``the command returns a non-zero exit code.

+* ``ignore-exit-code`` - Ignore the exit code of the command it set to any value.
+This way the the run of `toll` does not stop after running the command.

 Example
 -------